Esri/arcgis-maps-sdk-unity-samples/samples_project/Assets/SampleViewer/Samples/HitTest/readme.md

 # Visualize 3DObject ID's

-Get the ID for individual buildings in a scene
+Get the ID for individual buildings in a scene.

 ![Image of HitTest](HitTest.png)